thoughtspot/thoughtspot.github.io/_admin/system-admin/configure-record-search.md

 ---
 title: [Set up recording for Replay Search]

-last_updated: tbd
+last_updated: 11/18/2019
-summary: "You can use the recording to create training for your users on how to search your own data."
+summary: "You can record a search replay to create training for your users on how to search your own data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---